acbrandao/Javascript/Javascript_hotReload/README.md

 It simulates browser hot-reload through a combination of polling and server-side file checker.

-EXTREMELY SIMPLE SCript to use
-  -  Just add one  line of code to the bottom of any web page that you want to re-load on file change.
-  - then place the file checker ( *hotreload.php* script ) in the server path the same as the page

 ### Prerequisites

 Requires that the web page you want to hot reload be served form a